 Scalping is a highly fast-paced trading strategy in financial markets where the period between opening and closing trades is only a few seconds to a few minutes.

-Scalpers rely on short-term price fluctuations, aiming to trade the quickest market reactions.
-In this approach, a high number of trades and significant position sizes lead to small but frequent profits.
+Scalpers rely on short-term price fluctuations, aiming to trade on the market’s quickest reactions; in this approach, the high number of trades and substantial position sizes generate small but frequent profits.

 Definition of Scalping